afAfzali/PHiFL-TL/README.md

 ## Implementation of the algorithm presented in the paper titled "PHiFL-TL: Personalized Hierarchical Federated Learning using Transfer Learning" with Tensorflow.

+This repository contains the official source code for the paper: "PHiFL-TL: Personalized Hierarchical Federated Learning using Transfer Learning".

+Authored by:
 * Afsaneh Afzali (af.afzali@sutech.ac.ir)
 * Pirooz Shamsinejadbabaki (p.shamsinejad@sutech.ac.ir)